gabyx/ApproxMVBB/README.md

 ---------------------------
 Installation & Dependencies
 ---------------------------
-To build the library, the tests and the example you need the built tool [cmake]( http://www.cmake.org).
+To build the library, the tests and the example you need the build tool [cmake]( http://www.cmake.org).
 This library has these light-weight dependencies: